hyperf/hyperf/docs/en/json-rpc.md

 ### Define service provider

 So far, only the form of annotations is supported to define `ServiceProvider`, and subsequent editions will add more form of configuration.
-We can directly define a class through the `@RpcService` annotation and publish this service:
+We can directly define a class through the `#[RpcService]` annotation and publish this service:

 ```php
 <?php